-Admitted students with college or university credit will be able to access their official transfer credit evaluation approximately six weeks after their required Advanced Enrollment Deposit is received.
-This evaluation can be accessed by logging into MSU's Student Information System.
-It shows how courses completed at other institutions transfer to Michigan State University.
-Transfer students are encouraged to use transfer.msu.edu to identify courses that may transfer to MSU.
+Admitted students with college or university credit will be able to access their official transfer credit evaluation shortly before their New Student Orientation by logging into MSU's Student Information System.
+Here, students can view their evaluation and see how courses completed at other institutions transfer to MSU.
+Students can also visit transfer.msu.edu to identify courses that may transfer to MSU.

 Students transferring from two-year institutions may transfer a maximum of 60 semester credits for use toward a bachelor's degree.
 Course work assigned a grade of 2.0 or higher may be recognized in transfer.
 Any courses taken that resulted in a grade below 2.0 are not eligible for transfer credit.
 Michigan State University does not cooperate with any third party summer programs (e.g., LION International, AUIA, etc.) for transfer credit.